Military Sexual Trauma

 Disability Compensation for conditions caused by the military sexual trauma

 Specialized services at the VA and in the community

-The veteran may also need protection from the perpetrator(s) or referrals to other community organizations.
-There may be additional cultural competency or mental health concerns when working with survivors of military sexual trauma that advocates should take into account.
+Note: The veteran may also need protection from the perpetrator(s) or referrals to other community organizations.

 VA Healthcare for MST-Caused Injuries